arup-group/cookiecutter-pypackage/{{cookiecutter.repository_name}}/README.md

 ## Contributing

 There are many ways to contribute to {{ cookiecutter.repository_name }}.
-Before making contributions to the {{ cookiecutter.package_name }} source code, see our contribution guidelines and follow the [development install instructions](#as-a-developer).
+Before making contributions to the {{ cookiecutter.module_name }} source code, see our contribution guidelines and follow the [development install instructions](#as-a-developer).

 If you plan to make changes to the code then please make regular use of the following tools to verify the codebase while you work: